33.0 MB (1.4 MB compressed)

 ISM / SCIENCE PHOTO LIBRARY ISM / SCIENCE PHOTO LIBRARY

 Secondary cancer.
-Coloured composite computed tomography (CT) and positron emission tomography (PET) scan of a section through the abdomen of a patient with a metastatic tumour in the liver (pink).
-A radioactive tracer, injected into the patient's bloodstream, has been taken up by the tumour.
-A metastatic cancer is a secondary cancer that has spread (metastasised) from the site of the original cancer, which in this case was a melanoma.
-This is a cancer that arises from pigment cells (melanocytes) in the skin and that is mainly caused by ultraviolet radiation in sunlight.
-Tumours can be removed surgically, however once a cancer has spread the prognosis is poor.
+Computed tomography (CT, left) and positron emission tomography (PET, centre) scans of a patient with metastatic tumours (red) in the liver, lungs, intestines and ganglion cells of the nervous system.
+At right the scans are combined and coloured.
+A radioactive tracer, injected into the patient's bloodstream, has been taken up by the tumours.
+A metastatic cancer is a secondary cancer that has spread (metastasised) from the site of the original cancer, which in this case was thyroid cancer.
+Once a cancer has spread the prognosis is poor.

 Model release not required.
 Property release not required.